This is our first post in a multipart series on volatility surfaces, their construction and usage in the option pricing world.

 The source of implied volatility data is ivolatilty.com, an exceedingly convenient and cheap tool for downloading implied volatility and volatility surface building datasets.
 Tickers used in examples below and later posts include Barclays Bank (BARC:L), Nvidia (NVIDA), Tupperware (TUP) and Merck (MRK) pharmaceuticals.
 Equities that we (the authors) tend to follow as investors.

-The many flavours of volatility
+The many flavors of volatility

-In the option pricing world volatility comes in many flavours.
+In the option pricing world volatility comes in many flavors.
 When you first download the price series for an underlying security and calculate the daily returns for the entire review period, the volatility estimate you generate is called empirical or historical volatility.
 It gives you an indication of how much prices have moved in the historical period you have just analyzed and are likely to move if history was to repeat itself.
 If your review period is 5 years, a 5 year average volatility estimate is really not going to help you price a 90 day option or estimate the price risk associated with the underlying security.
-On the other hand if you are looking for a distribution of volatility to get an indication of the range volatility is likely to follow, trailing volatility, a moving average of volatility is a great tool.
+On the other hand, if you are looking for a distribution of volatility to get an indication of the range volatility is likely to follow, trailing volatility, a moving average of volatility is a great tool.

-However the problem with trailing volatility is that it still relies on historical or empirical data.
+However, the problem with trailing volatility is that it still relies on historical or empirical data.
 What we really need is a market consistent estimate of volatility that can be used to match (calibrate) market based option prices.
 Enter implied volatility.
 Pick an option, use its currently quoted price, plug in the Black Scholes equation and solve for the value of volatility that would lead to that price.
 At any given point in time historical volatility is our best estimate of what happened in the past.
-Implied volatility is our estimate of the level of volatility at which a market participate is willing to trade (buy or sell) his position.
+Implied volatility is our estimate of the level of volatility at which a market participant is willing to trade (buy or sell) his position.
 If historical volatility levels are higher than average they are likely to revert to the mean.
-As a trader I would rather sell than buy options at this level.
-If volatility levels are at historical lows, they are likely to rise higher.
+As a trader, I would rather sell than buy options at this level.
+If volatility levels are at historic lows, they are likely to rise higher.
 Once again as a trader I would rather buy options than sell at these levels.

 The challenge here is that implied volatility levels change based on the moneyness of options in question.
 For a simple call option on one of our above tickers, the implied volatility level move up and down depending on how in or out of money our call option is.
-For example Figure 1 and 2 below show plots of implied volatilities by moneyness for MRK and NVDA options that will expire in 30 days.
-The plot, given its shape, is popularly known as volatility smile.
+For example Figures 1 and 2 below show plots of implied volatilities by moneyness for MRK and NVDA options that will expire in 30 days.
+The plot, given its shape, is popularly known as the volatility smile.

 If you were a novice or naive option trader, unaware of the smile and you used implied volatility levels inferred by at the money options to price your out of money positions, your active option trader status will not survive beyond a few trades.

-However volatility smile is not the only twist in this game.
+However, volatility smile is not the only twist in this game.
 If we shift our focus from 30 day options to longer 36 month options, we get a somewhat different shape when we plot implied volatilities for MRK and NVDA.
-In both images we see that implied volatilities for lower strike prices (call options) are higher when compared with implied volatilities for higher strike prices.
+In both images, we see that implied volatilities for lower strike prices (call options) are higher when compared with implied volatilities for higher strike prices.

 Enter volatility surface

-A crude conclusion after reviewing the four images above is that if you decide to model market consistent implied volatility behavior you would need to factor in moneyness (strike prices) as well as maturity (expiry).
+A crude conclusion after reviewing the four images above is that if you decide to model market consistent implied volatility behavior, you would need to factor in moneyness (strike prices) as well as maturity (expiry).
 Enter volatility surface.